-We’d very much appreciate any book being returned within 30 days so that others may use it.
+We’d very much appreciate any book being returned within 30 days.
 Overdue book notices will be sent to individuals at regular intervals.
 We appreciate that on occasion a member may wish to keep a book longer.
 If so, we request that you insert the current date in the “Returned Date” column of your original sign-out location, then, simply sign out the book a second time in the first available spot.

 Again, thanks to all who continue to donate books and have been the reason for the amazing growth in the Library.
-For your interest there is also on the website a list of the new titles included in a major donation in January 2018.
-We continue to welcome donations, and request that any donated book be placed in the “Donated Books” bucket on the table
+We continue to welcome donations, and request that any donated book be placed in the “Donated Books” bucket on the table.

-Missing books continue to be a problem, impairing the value of the Library.
-Following the procedures carefully certainly helps minimize the problem.
-Many of these books have been missing for an extended period, so we would very much appreciate you taking a moment to ensure that you do not inadvertently have any “unsigned-out” bridge books in your possession.
+Missing books are a continuing problem for LBC.
+Please follow the procedures so we can keep track of this valuable club asset.
+Many of these books have been missing for an extended period so we would very much appreciate you taking a moment to ensure that you do not inadvertently have any “unsigned-out” bridge books in your possession.
 Library books will have a stamp or sticker with the club logo on the inside cover or front page.
 If you do find a book, it would be greatly appreciated if you could return it to the “Returned Books” bucket on the table near the Library.